kuba/OxBerryPis/docs/sphinx/report.rst

 * **Request-reply** for synchronization between:

-  * visualisation and the initializer
+  * visualisation and the initializer,

   * RaspberryPis and the initializer (synchronized publisher).